 Sales enablement strategies must start with identifying the performance metrics you can improve to increase revenue: sales activity, conversion rate, and average deal value.
-This article will cover 5 strategies you can use to boost your sales KPIs!
+A well-constructed sales enablement plan should tackle these metrics.
+This article will cover 5 strategies you can use to boost your sales enablement KPIs!

 Sales enablement metrics you should improve